asimons04/tesseract/README.md

 **For Users**:
 - Easily see where the news stories in your feed are coming from and what their sources' credibility ratings are.
-- Optionally automatically hide posts that link to non-credible sources.
+- Optionally, automatically hide posts that link to non-credible sources.
 - Seamlessly report posts that are from non-credible sources while including a copy of the MBFC results.

 **For Moderators/Admins**: